Hollywood, Florida: Transportation

-Hollywood is served by Fort Lauderdale-Hollywood International Airport, the 22nd busiest airport in the United States.
-Broward County Transit operates several bus routes that pass through the city of Hollywood, such as the 1 on US 1 (federal highway).
-It is also served by Tri-Rail stations at Sheridan Street and Hollywood.
+Hollywood is served by Fort Lauderdale-Hollywood International Airport, the nation's 22nd-busiest airport.
+Broward County Transit operates several bus routes that pass through the city, such as the 1 on US 1 (federal highway).
+It is also served by Tri-Rail stations near Sheridan Street and Hollywood Boulevard.

 Police department

-The Hollywood Police Department is an entity within the city government tasked with law enforcement.
+The Hollywood Police Department is an entity within the city government tasked with law enforcement in Hollywood.